Azure/azure-docs-sdk-dotnet/api/overview/azure/search.md

 There is only one package and one client library for this version.

-If you have existing search applications that call the v10 legacy libraries, be aware that this version has different clients, namespaces, and class names.
+If you have existing search applications that call the v10 legacy libraries, be aware that v11 has different clients, namespaces, and class names.
 You will need to migrate existing code to use the new library.
 When reviewing code samples and content, be sure to check for the namespace (`using Azure.Search.Documents;`) to confirm whether the v11 client library is demonstrated.

 ### Version 10 (legacy)

 Use **`Microsoft.Azure.Search`** libraries to maintain existing solutions.
-This version is fully supported for now, but with the exception of security hot fixes, no further updates are planned for this library.
+This version is supported, but with the exception of security hotfixes, no further updates are planned for this library.
 For an introduction, see [How to use Microsoft.Azure.Search (v10)](https://docs.microsoft.com/azure/search/search-howto-dotnet-sdk).

 |    Library    |    Reference    |    Package    |    Source    |
 |---------------|-----------------|----------------|-------------|